I'm a New York-based independent strategist.

-Droga5, co:collective, Project: WorldWide, BBDO, Publicis, Redscout, Headmint, cooke & co, Trollback, The Coca-Cola Company, Constellation Brands, Special Forces NY, Vice/Virtue and a few secret projects.
+Droga5, co:collective, Google, Project WorldWide, BBDO, Publicis, Redscout, Headmint, Havas, Publicis, Cooke & Co, Trollback, The Coca-Cola Company, Constellation Brands, Special Forces NY, Vice/Virtue.

-Anything playing in a supposed 'low interest' category, born from the firm belief that any category can and should be interesting.
+Supposed 'low interest' categories, born from the firm belief that any category can and should be interesting.

 What I’m good at

-Defining a brand's cause, its fight, its stance, its story.
-And I strongly believe that this should not be rooted not just in a category opportunity, but in the brand's role in people's lives and in culture at large.
+Defining a brand's cause, its fight, its story, based on its role in people's lives and in culture at large.

 Tracking down interesting stories within big piles of boring data and information.